 - UV400 filter

 Oakley Jawbreaker is one of the most iconic pairs of cycling sunglasses on the market.
-They gained popularity among pro cyclists, and there is no wonder that other manufacturers started to copy them.
+They gained popularity among pro cyclists, and it is no wonder that other manufacturers began copying them.

 But why are they so popular?
 Well, there are several reasons for that.
-First, they fit most types of faces and still look good.
+First, they fit most face types and still look good.
 Second, they are comfortable, thanks to rubber nose pads and arm pieces.

-The shape of the lens and the PRIZM technology provide a great field of vision and enhanced color contrast.
-Thus, making it easier to spot holes and other possible threats on the road.
+The lens shape and PRIZM technology provide a wide field of view and enhanced color contrast.
+This makes it easier to spot holes and other possible threats on the road.

 Third, replacing lenses is also effortless, thanks to Switchlock technology.
-You may take advantage of it pretty often because many lenses are available for the Jawbreaker model.
+You can take advantage of it quite often, as many lenses are available for the Jawbreaker model.

 Fourth, you may also notice the holes on the top of the lenses.
-These holes ensure enough ventilation that leads to a fog-free lens.
+These holes ensure sufficient ventilation, leading to a fog-free lens.
 This is important, especially in humid conditions.

-And last, the design.
-These glasses look super cool, so you will attract positive attention.
+And lastly, the design.
+These glasses look super cool, so you will draw positive attention.

 Tifosi Tyrant 2.0